#DisplacementAlert

 The Scale

-If the data showed no stabilized units in 2017, the property was assumed to have lost 100% of its stabilized units; however, sometimes values are simply missing that year.
-A placeholder value of 9999% means the data showed no stabilized units in 2007 and some in 2017.
-Stabilized unit numbers are approximate and obtained from property tax bills from the NYC Department of Finance: click a property’s DAP Portal link for rent stabilized unit numbers by year.
-New York State Housing and Community Renewal (HCR) maintains the most accurate information on rent stabilization, which is not available to the public.
+Stabilized unit numbers were scraped from property tax bills from the NYC Department of Finance; more information can be found here.
+Click a property’s DAP Portal link for rent stabilized unit numbers by year.
+New York State Housing and Community Renewal (HCR) maintains information on individual apartment's rent stabilization status and history, which is not available to the public.
 Tenants can obtain stabilization information for their own apartment by requesting their rent history.

 New Sale Risk